jatupon-wiseboq/full-stack-blend/README.md

 3. Run "git log --oneline | grep Hotfix".
 4. For each of hotfix, run "git cherry-pick COMMIT_ID".

-## Connecting the repository with StackBlend
+## Connecting the repository with StackBlend Studio

 Whatever you are a full-stack engineer or not, StackBlend will helps you cope with front-end, back-end, UI/UX, and content in a single one editor.
 You may design the user interface right from the editor, configure their properties and data dot notations, link them to fully customizable server-side scripts, and get the results back on the client-side using less than 10 lines of code, where the rests are auto-generated by the editor.